-So, the high carbon steels need to be welded in the annealed condition even if the parts which are to be repaired need to be annealed.
-So that the repair welding can be performed effectively, so the most important thing in welding of the high carbon steel is the proper welding procedure is to be established.
-It should be tested on the coupons before performing the welding on the actual component.

-Now I will summarize this presentation, in this presentation basically of talked about the weldability issues related with the medium carbon steel and the high carbon steel.
-And since both the steels are of the high hardenability because of the higher carbon equivalent, so the proper procedure for the welding must be established.
-So that the various issues can be taken care of, thank you for your attention.
+So the high carbon steels need to be welded in the annealed condition even if the parts which are to be repaired need to be annealed. repair welding can be performed effectively.
+So the most important thing in welding of the high carbon steel is that proper welding procedure is to be established, it should be tested on the coupons before performing the welding on the actual component.
+Now I will summarize this presentation, in this presentation basically I have talked the weldability issues related with the medium carbon steel and the high carbon steel.
+And since both these steels are of the high hardenability because of the higher carbon equivalent so the proper procedure for the welding must be established so that the various issues can be taken care of.
+Thank you for your attention.